plone/guillotina/docs/source/developer/security.md

 # Security

-Security information for every operation is checked against three informations:
+Security for every operation is managed against three definitions(in order of priority):

-* Code definitions
-* Local definitions
-* Global definitions

-Order or priority :

 + Local
 + Global
 + Code

-Locally can be defined :
+Locally can be defined:

-* A user/group has a permission in this object and its not inherit
+* A user/group has a permission in this object but not children
-* A user/group has a permission in this object and its going to be inherit
+* A user/group has a permission in this object and it's children
-* A user/group has a forbitten permission in this object and its inherit
+* A user/group has is forbidden permission in this object and its children

-* A user/group has a role in this object and its not inherit
+* A user/group has a role on this object but not it's children
-* A user/group has a role in this object and its inherit
+* A user/group has a role on this object and it's children
-* A user/group has a forbitten role in this object and its inherit
+* A user/group has is forbidden a role on this object and its children

-* A role has a permission in this object and its not inherit
+* A role has a permission on this object and its children
-* A role has a permission in this object and its inherit
+* A role has a permission on this object and its children
-* A role has a forbitten permission in this object and its inherit
+* A role has is forbidden permission in this object and its children

-Globally :
+Globally:

-* This user/group has this Role
+* A user/group has this Role
-* This user/group has this Permission
+* A user/group has this Permission

-Code :
+Code:

-* This user/group has this Role
+* A user/group has this Role
-* This user/group has this permission
+* A user/group has this permission
-* This role has this permission
+* A role has this permission

-# Roles
+## Roles

-There is two kind of roles : Global and Local.
-Ones that are defined to be local can't be used globally and viceversa.
-On indexing the global roles are the ones that are indexed for security plus the flat user/group information from each resource.
+There is two kind of roles: Global and Local.
+Ones that are defined to be local can't be used globally and vice-versa.
+On indexing, the global roles are the ones that are indexed for security plus the flat user/group information from each resource.

-# Python helper functions
+## Python helper functions

 ```python